 A statement from Northumbria Health Care Trust said that: “We have commissioned an external report which will look into the feasability of repairing and re-commissioning the turbine or, if not practical, the alternative uses which the turbine may be put.”

-The trust could not reveal how much the turbine cost, as it was included in the hospital’s original capital costs.
+The Trust could not reveal how much the turbine cost, as it was included in the hospital’s original capital costs.

-The turbine has averaged 14.3% of its headline capacity of 0.1MW since it was commissioned.
+The turbine averaged only 14.3% of its headline capacity of 0.1MW since it was commissioned.
 The British Wind Energy Association has long claimed that, “Over the course of a year, it [‘a modern wind turbine’] will typically generate about 30% of the theoretical maximum output.”.

 (‘Wansbeck General wind turbine produces no power for two years’, The Journal, 5 November 2009).